sanders41/github-status/CONTRIBUTING.md

 ## Push your changes

-Once your changes are ready and all linting/tests are passing you can push your changes to your forked repositry:
+Once your changes are ready and all linting/tests are passing you can push your changes to your forked repository:

 ```sh
 git push origin my-new-feature
 ```

-origin is the default name of your remote repositry on GitHub.
+origin is the default name of your remote repository on GitHub.
 You can see all of your remote repositories by running:

 ```sh
 git remote -v